-- 2. One student per box, no sharing boxes with other students.
-Mail addressed to anyone other than the box holder will be marked "RETURN TO SENDER."

-- 3. Notify all correspondents of correct mailing address.
-For fast delivery, make sure mail is addressed as follows:

-- a.
-Your name

-- b. #

-- c.
+- 1. Key Issuance Mailbox keys are issued during the first three weeks of each semester and during the first week of each summer session.
+Exceptions are made for transfer students, late arrivals and medical reasons.
+The dates and location for issuing keys will be posted at the beginning of each semester/summer session. - Only One Student is assigned to a mailbox (Mailbox Sharing is Prohibited) Mail addressed to anyone other than the box holder will be marked "RETURN TO SENDER." - 3.
+Notify all correspondents of correct mailing address.
+For fast delivery, make sure mail is addressed as follows: - a.
+First Name Last Name - b.
 N.C.
-A&T State University
+A&T State University - c.
+1601 East Market Stree #\\\\ (Four Digit Box#) - d.

-- d.
 Greensboro, N.C.
 27411

-Failure to include box number and zip code will cause serious delays in delivery of mail.
+Failure to include box number and zip code will cause serious delays in delivery of mail or return of mail to sender.

-- 4. DO NOT DUPLICATE BOX KEY.
-Your key is a very personal and private possession.
-DO NOT GIVE YOUR KEY TO ANYONE.
+- 4. MAILBOX KEY.
+Do not Duplicate Your Key.
+Do not give your key to anyone.
 If your key is lost or stolen, please report it to the mail center immediately.
-A replacement key must be secured within three (3) days.
-The cost is a \$25 non-refundable fee. - 5.
-You must have your key in order to obtain your mail.
-We do not check boxes.
+A replacement key will be issued once the replacement fee of \$25.00 is paid.
+You must have your key in order to pick-up your mail from your assigned mailbox.
+We do not check mailboxes. - 5.
+You must have your key in order to pick-up your mail from your assigned mailbox.
+We do not check mailboxes.